knspriggs/twitterweizen/README.md

 ## Voting on a Question
 For votes to be tracked your responders must reply to your original tweet specifying the appropriate hashtag:
 `#yes` or `#no`

+# About
+A big shout out to the team at Riverside Labs who helped inspire and brainstorm some of the functionality for Twitterweizen